DiegoAndCode/backupMails/README.md

 ## Licença

 Este projeto está licenciado sob a Licença MIT.
-Consulte o arquivo [LICENSE](LICENSE) para obter detalhes.